-The MAP File Specifications, FTP process instructions and the RISE Act Student Record School File Layout documents for the 2021-22 and 2022-23 academic years are available via the Electronic Tools page in the e-Library.
+The MAP File Specifications, FTP process instructions and the Alternative Application Student Record School File Layout documents for the 2021-22 and 2022-23 academic years are available via the Electronic Tools page in the e-Library.
 There is also a link to File Specifications in the right menu of this page.

 - The GAP Access portal, including the MAP system, is available each day between the hours of 7 a.m. and 10 p.m.
 (CT).

 - The MAP system via GAP Access works best using Internet Explorer 8.0 or higher.

 - Adjust the screen resolution if needed.